MehmetAran/Photo-Video-Decoder-and-Player/README.md

 # Yuv2RGB
-Converts the Yuv file to an RGB file and then sets it to image. c # project.
+Converts the Yuv file to an RGB file and then sets it to image. c desktop # project.

 &nbsp;   &nbsp;   &nbsp;   &nbsp;   &nbsp;